-The information you will see here are photos of pieces in my collection.
+What you will see here are photos of pieces in my collection.
 As I research the pieces I will share what I have learned about the kilns, artists, styles, and marks.
 I will add information to each section as I add pieces or verify the marks.
 Keep in mind that this is a work in progress, my journey of discovery.

 Saturday, November 5, 2011

 Kosobeyaki was a pottery with history from the 1600's.
 It was one of the seven favored wares of the great tea master Kobori Enshu.
 It eventually died out but was revived in 1979 in Takatsuki, Osaka.
 I had never heard of this kind of Japanese pottery and was happy to find this tea bowl.
 I thought at first it might be Karatsu but luckily the bowl came with "papers" explaining it.
 The artist is Yoshitaka Samukawa (1951-present).
 He is a noted artist in Japan.